ManuelWestermeier/next-gen-exe-test/README.md

 use something like vite and react and build it in the assets folder

-make some backend lowlevel routes to handle things like fs
+make some backend lowlevel routes to handle things like storage

 build it and present is to your clients